Activist groups urge insurers to drop coverage of oil sands pipeline

 The activist groups include Stand.Earth, the Union of BC Indian Chiefs, German NGO Urgewald, the Rainforest Action Network and Greenpeace International.

-Last month Chubb Ltd became the first U.S. insurer to say it would no longer sell policies to or invest in companies that make more than 30% of their revenue from coal mining.
-This follows the lead of some of Europe’s biggest insurers and financial institutions, including Allianz Finance Corp [ALVGLZ.UL], AXA [AXAFD.UL], Lloyds Banking Group and Zurich Insurance Group , which have placed restrictions on coal underwriting.
+Last month Chubb Ltd (CB.BN) (CB.N) became the first U.S. insurer to say it would no longer sell policies to or invest in companies that make more than 30% of their revenue from coal mining.
+This follows the lead of some of Europe’s biggest insurers and financial institutions, including Allianz Finance Corp [ALVGLZ.UL], AXA [AXAFD.UL], Lloyds Banking Group (LLOY.L) and Zurich Insurance Group (ZURN.S), which have placed restrictions on coal underwriting.

 The groups said they would ramp up pressure on Zurich, which told the campaigners in a letter last week it would continue insuring the Trans Mountain Pipeline while it discusses with the Canadian government how to meet its Paris climate agreement targets with the pipeline in place.